psas/gps/docs/README.md

 # GPS Docs

-The files in this folder are intended to give a comprehensive overview of the development and usage of the SDR GPS reciever.
+The files in this folder are intended to give a comprehensive overview of the development and usage of the SDR GPS receiver.
 The documentation assumes a certain level of technical knowledge at points, so it may be worth brushing up on Fourier analysis, and signal processing concepts before digging in.

 # Setup